Scale

 There has been a significant shift away from full-time, permanent jobs, particularly for men:

-- Only 20% of all new jobs were for men employed full-time on a permanent basis
+• Only 20% of all new jobs were for men employed full-time permanently

 In 1992, 70% of all jobs were full-time and permanent and this form of employment was ‘standard’.
 However, in the 2000’s non-standard forms of employment have been growing more rapidly than the standard form.
 For example, between 1992–2005, total employment rose by 32%, but full-time permanent employment rose at only just over half that rate—by 19%.